Stop the unjustified killing and hunting of Montana's wolves. Use science!

 Through my ten year study of the Fishtrap pack, and from the results of other scientific studies, there is at least one truth science has learned about wolves: the pack is an intricate design of almost infinite complexity.
 I have learned that rather than a “thing,” a wolf pack is a dynamic process.
 It is greater than the sum of its parts.
 The parts consist of pack members interacting with each other and with their surrounding environment.
 The net result is a force that changes over time as the pack reacts to endless environmental variations such as increasing or decreasing prey populations, prey migration, climatic changes, or when pack members come and go.

 The picture above shows a pup who was a member of the Fishtrap pack.
 I found her shot and thrown into a ditch, and this was when wolves were still endangered.
 Nevertheless, entire packs could always be removed as part of wolf management control actions.
-Despite the science, my study of the Fishtrap wolves came to an abrupt end several years ago when FWP killed all of them for apparently killing someone's cow.
+Despite the science, my decade long study of the Fishtrap wolves came to an abrupt end when FWP killed all of them for apparently killing someone's cow.
 There was no warning, no call, nothing.
 They just vanished.
 I had even found wolf pack behavior never before documented, but wolf management is not about enlightenment.
-It is about killing, because they don't seem to know what else to do, and it is convenient.
+It is about killing, because they don't seem to know what else to do, and it is convenient and profitable.

 Currently, FWP continues to let the public kill more and more wolves, without knowing how many wolves actually live in the state and without scientific justification.
 Hunters and trappers are now allowed to kill up to five wolves each.
 As added incentive, out-of-state hunting fees have also been reduced.